 Pupils participating in work experience should be given clear advice about who to contact if they are worried about their surroundings or if they suffer abuse.
-Additional advice and guidance about identifying and responding appropriately to situations that may give rise to concern in the workplace may be appropriate, as this will be a very different environment to their familiar school community.
+Additional advice and guidance about identifying and responding appropriately to situations that may give rise to concern in the workplace may be appropriate, as this will be a very different environment to their familiar school community and there may be particular considerations in some situations (e.g. with trans students).
 Pupils should also have a named contact person from school whom they can contact and be given opportunities to raise any concerns they might have.

 If a student over 16 undertakes work experience in a 'specified place' such as a school or nursery, she may need to be DBS checked (depending on the nature and frequency of the work undertaken).

 Similarly, schools should consider whether students or adults from other establishments undertaking work experience in their setting should be subject to safeguarding checks.